dabamos/openadms-ui/README.md

 update the dependencies, copy the minified scripts to `vendor/`, and the minified style sheets to `assets/css/vendor/`.

-Do not minify the source code in `core/`, as all scripts are loaded dynamically.
+Do not bundle the source code, as all scripts are loaded dynamically.

 ## Architecture
 The OpenADMS UI Single-Page Application consists of four parts: